 Associations are to avoid conflicts of interest with regard to spending grant funds.
 Payments to state association officers may not be solely self-approved.

-Because all grant funds must be spent and projects completed by December 9, 2013, ASHA will be initiating a new Phase 2 grant opportunity in 2014.
-ASHA does not want to discourage state associations from pursuing larger-scale initiatives and instead encourages breaking them into two smaller phases.
-Therefore, we are offering 2013 grant recipients the opportunity to apply for a Phase 2 grant in 2014, which would build upon 2013 grant projects.
-ASHA will hold a limited number of 2014 grant slots for Phase 2 applicants; however, award of a Phase 2 grant is not guaranteed, as new applications will also be considered.
+We are offering 2014 grant recipients the opportunity to apply for a Phase 2 grant in 2015, which would build upon 2014 grant projects.
+ASHA will hold a limited number of 2015 grant slots for Phase 2 applicants; however, award of a Phase 2 grant is not guaranteed, as new applications will also be considered.

 Project officers are assigned to each grant category.
 Please submit applications online and direct questions on the reimbursement issues grant to Neela Swanson.

 Neela Swanson, director, health care coding policy